Original article published on 8/15/2017 by In-Sight by Symrise

 Everyone’s a food critic nowadays.
 Restaurants have no choice than to deal with reviews of their establishments every day.
 Gone are the days when a newspaper’s review solely influenced a restaurant’s success or failure.
 Print still carries some significant weight, but there are more practical ways to learn about a restaurant.
 Today, within minutes, diners can easily cross-reference a review with other outlets.
 It seems a new restaurant or food-centric app/blog emerges daily.
 Social media rules, laws, and etiquette are still evolving.

 While food-related content rules the blogosphere and Instagram, Trip Advisor and Yelp remain the most used and controversial.
 Diners share their opinions online, create a stir, and often send restaurants scrambling.
 A closer look at Yelp’s motto tells you all you need to know about the everyday food critic: Real People, Real Reviews.
 Just as in real life, people can be great and others…not so much.
 Creating an online account takes seconds.
 On Trip Advisor, users can delete their reviews, but not edit them once posted.
 Users on Yelp have greater control of their content; it’s fairly simple to edit, update, and delete posts.
 Questionable information sneaks in on both.
 When deciphering a review’s origin and authenticity, a look at the user’s profile -or lack of an established one- can be key.
-No matter what side of the fence you are on, here are some simplified and useful DOS and DON’TS social media tips to keep in mind.
+No matter what side of the fence you are on when it comes to food reviews, here are some simplified and useful DOS and DON’TS social media tips to keep in mind.

 SO YOU WANT TO REVIEW A RESTAURANT…